Hands-on: Try the Get Started - Terraform Cloud tutorials.

 For CLI and API-driven workspaces, the workspace overview page appears.
 For version control workspaces, the Configure Terraform variables page appears.

-After you create a new workspace from a version control repository, Terraform Cloud scans its configuration files for Terraform variables and displays any that do not have a default value and do not have a definition in an existing global variable set.
+After you create a new workspace from a version control repository, Terraform Cloud scans its configuration files for Terraform variables and displays variables without default values or variables that are undefined in an existing global or project-scoped variable set.
 Terraform cannot perform successful runs in the workspace until you set values for these variables.

 Choose one of the following actions:

 - To skip this step, click Go to workspace overview.
 You can load these variables from files or create and set values for them later from within the workspace.
 Terraform Cloud does not automatically scan your configuration again; you can only add variables from within the workspace individually.